 - Lightly oil a bowl and place dough inside.
 Cover and let rise in a warm space for 45 minutes or until it doubles in size.

 - You will want an area that will allow you to spread out a bit.
-You will need to create a water bath by mixing warm water and baking soda in a large pan.
+You will need to create a water bath by mixing water and baking soda in a large pan.
 Stir until the baking soda mostly dissolves and bring to a gentle boil. reduce to simmer.

 - Divide the dough into 8 equal pieces.